-PREREQUISITES: Any math course ≥ MA 131 and a grade of C or better in CS 151.
-SUGGESTED PREREQUISITE: CS 140.
+Prerequisites: A grade of C or better in any math course ≥ MA 125 and a grade of C or better in CS 151.

+Suggested Prerequisite: CS 140.

 This course continues the development of the programming and problem solving skills introduced in CS 151.
 Programming concepts will be put into practice by using Java for programming projects.
 Students will learn about object-oriented programming and two of its key components - inheritance and polymorphism.
 Additionally, students will learn about these topics: arrays, graphical user interface components, event-driven programming, exception handling.
 3:0:3